International Max Planck Partnership

 “The temperature and pressure variation in the atmosphere results in a change to the optical density of the air, which in turn distorts the light as it travels from point a to point b.
 This same effect occurs when one sees stars twinkling at night, or distortions that occur on a hot day.”

-Dr Martin Lavery
+Prof Martin Lavery

 This interference can degrade the signal sent.
 In order to transform these OAM techniques into a viable technology, it is important to understand and minimise the effects of this interference.

-The collaboration with Max Planck Erlangen meant Dr Lavery could use their 1-mile free-space link to conduct these tests.
+The collaboration with Max Planck Erlangen meant Professor Lavery could use their 1-mile free-space link to conduct these tests.
 This simulated conditions in which the technology could be used in a real world setting.

 “The focus of this research was on building-to-building optical links for high capacity communication links, similar to optical fibre communications.
 Such links can allow buildings to be connected without the requirement for expensive and time-consuming installation of optical fibre.
 Optical fibre costs around $100k per mile to install, free-space optical solutions could be considerably more cost effective.”

-Dr Martin Lavery
+Prof Martin Lavery

 The first study of its kind.
 It has produced a data set that will have substantial impact on the field of free-space quantum and classical optical communications.
 The work will be published soon.